Homeowners can file Homestead tax exemption until April 1

-RIPLEY • The Tippah County Tax Assessor’s office is now accepting applications for homestead exemptions and personal property renditions for the 2020 land roll.
+ASHLAND • The Benton County Tax Assessor’s office is now accepting applications for homestead exemptions and personal property renditions for the 2020 land roll.

 If you are a new home owner, turned 65, have become disabled, divorced, widowed, remarried, moved residence, or have had any type of deed change in 2019, you need to come by the Tax Assessor’s office and file a new application before Wednesday, April 1, 2020.